About Us

 — Heather Sielicki, Human Rights Commissioner.
 Eugene, Oregon

-Most bicycles are used for a few years until they hit the back of the garage.
-Most are forsaken long before their potential life-span is reached.
+Most ebikes are used for a few years until they hit the back of the garage, or worse; fall into disrepair and are abandoned and trashed.
 Our society’s infatuation with replacing everything with new materials has resulted in a massive glut of stuff clogging up our lives and our landfills.
 New bikes and eBikes have a heavy impact, using all new materials with excessive non-recyclable packaging, and creating massive carbon outputs in manufacturing and transport.
+Moreover, most ebikes anywhere close to the price range of a conversion with Cyclized are cheap products; heavy frames, wheels & components, low-quality parts, proprietary design batteries and motors that cannot easily be fixed and cost silly amounts to be replaced, and controllers displays and other peripherals that are difficult to access, diagnose and fix.
+The result is a junked ebike, with tons of waste (some toxic), and overall bad for planet and consumer…

 Vision in Practice